tsgautier/node-majic/README.md

-# majic
+# Majic

 A mini ioc container for node/javascript.

-majic is an opinionated ioc container that uses promises and directory scanning to make bootstrapping your application drop dead simple.
+Majic is an opinionated ioc container that uses promises and directory scanning to make modularizing, running, and testing your application drop dead simple.

-## how to use
+## How to use

-bootstrap majic in one simple line:
+Bootstrap majic in one simple line:

 ```javascript
 require('majic').start(__dirname);